-Yet God often does the unexpected, and chooses the lowly, the meek, the humble, and those who trust most in Him.
+Yet God, as a God of surprises, often does the unexpected, and chooses the lowly, the meek, the humble, and those who trust most in Him.
 For the apparent wisdom and strength of the world are not His wisdom and strength, which far surpass anything we could think or hope.

 O Virgo Maria, ora pro nobis semper.